surbhitCodes/ecomm_chatbot/README.md

     - Generates human-like responses to user queries.
     - Connected through LangChain's RetrievalQA chain to incorporate retrieved context into responses.

-### Data Flow -

-- User Interaction
-    - The user submits a query through the Flutter app.
-- API Request
-    - The frontend sends the query to the backend via an HTTP POST request to the appropriate endpoint (/technical-support/ or /project-planning/).
-- Session Management
-    - The backend checks for a session ID to maintain context or generates a new one.
-- Retrieval Augmented Generation:
-    - Retrieval:
-        - The query is embedded using OpenAI embeddings.
-        - The embedding is used to perform a similarity search in the vector store.
-        - Relevant documents are retrieved.
-    - Generation:
-        - The retrieved documents are provided as context to the LLM.
-        - The LLM generates a response that incorporates both the user's query and the contextual information.
-- Response Delivery:
-    - The generated response, along with any references and the session ID, is returned to the frontend.
-    - The frontend displays the response to the user.

 ### LLM integration details

 - Language Model: